SuperKael/MinigameCore/README.md

-#MinigameCore-api
+#MinigameCore
-The public API for the minigame core plugin.
+The source code for the "Minigame Core" plugin.